paulbayer/Inventory_Scripts/README.md

   - If there are blockers to the adoption (like the default VPCs being present, or Config Recorder already being enabled), it can rectify those blockers it finds.
 However - to avoid mistakes - it only does this if you specifically select that in the submitted parameters.
   - While this script was focused on ALZ, it also *sort of* supports an account being adopted by Control Tower too.

+- **check_all_cloudtrail.py**
+  - This script is used to find whether CloudTrail is enabled on every account and region and whether it's enabled at the Org level, or within the Account itself.
+It also will show a listing of those accounts and regions which DO NOT have CloudTrail enabled - this is important!!

 - **CT_CheckAccount.py**
   - This script takes an Organization Master Account profile, and checks additional accounts to see if they meet the pre-reqs to be "adopted" by Control Tower.
   - If there are blockers to the adoption (like the Config Recorder already being enabled), it can rectify those blockers it finds.
 However - to avoid mistakes - it only does this if you specifically select that in the submitted parameters.
 This script is still being worked on.